Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datafactory/sample2_data_pre_processing_with_azure_batch/deploy/terraform/README.md

 ![apply output](../../images/apply-output.png)

 ![post-apply](../../images/post-apply-output.png)

+Note:- Make a note of names of resources deployed, you will need their names in further scripts.
 ### Deployed Resources

 After the successful execution of `terraform apply` following resources will be created in your resource group.
+From Azure portal you can navigate to your resource group for more details about the deployed resources.

 - Virtual Network with a Subnet
 - Azure Data Factory